heroqu/node-digester/README.md

 Needless to say that the original stream is going to be consumed in this digesting procedure.

-If that is not acceptable, one might consider a **slightly different approach**: compute the hash digest _on the fly_, while it is being naturally consumed as was implied by application logic.
+If for some reason that is not desirable, one might consider a **slightly different approach**: compute the hash digest _on the fly_, while it is being naturally consumed as it was implied by application logic.
 To do that one can use [hash-through](http://nodejs.com/heroqu/hash-through) module, the one that is actually being used by the Digester under the hood.

 Consider an example: